x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/security-and-compliance/recoverable-items-folder/recoverable-items-folder.md

 > [!IMPORTANT]
 > Copy-on-write page protection doesn't save a version of the meeting when a meeting organizer receives responses from attendees and the meeting's tracking information is updated.
 Also, changes to RSS feeds aren't captured by copy-on-write page protection.

-When a mailbox is no longer on In-Place Hold or litigation hold, copies of modified items stored in the Versions folder are removed.
+When a mailbox is no longer on In-Place Hold or Litigation Hold, copies of modified items stored in the Versions folder are removed.

 ## Recoverable Items mailbox quotas

 When an item is moved to the Recoverable Items folder, its size is deducted from the mailbox quota and added to the size of the Recoverable Items folder.
 In Exchange Online, the default limits for the Recoverable Items quota are: a soft limit of 20 GB and a hard limit of 30 GB.
-However, the quotas for the Recoverable Items folder are automatically increased to 90 GB and 100 GB, respectively, when you place a mailbox on Litigation Hold or In-Place Hold.
+However, the quotas for the Recoverable Items folder are automatically increased to 90 GB and 100 GB, respectively, when you place a mailbox on Litigation Hold or In-Place Hold or if an Office 365 retention policy is applied to the mailbox.

 When the Recoverable Items folder for a mailbox reaches the Recoverable Items quota, no more items can be stored in the folder.
 This impacts mailbox functionality in the following ways: